Osama-Tbaileh/printers-manager/printers-bash/USB_README.md

 ### **Server is Already Running!**
 The setup script automatically:
-- ✅ Generates a secure API key
+- ✅ Creates configuration file (optional)
 - ✅ Installs the systemd service
 - ✅ Enables auto-start on boot
 - ✅ Configures auto-updates from GitHub